ANNNONN-5462/Albitron-TPH2O-V1.0/README.md

 # Albitron-PTH2O 🌋
 **A Machine Learning-Based Geothermobarometer with a User-Friendly GUI**

 Welcome to the official repository for **Albitron-PTH2O**.
-This software provides a robust, machine learning-driven approach for petrologists and volcanologists to accurately estimate crystallization pressure (P), temperature (T), and melt water content (H2O) from mineral-melt equilibrium data.
+This software provides a robust, machine learning-driven approach for petrologists and volcanologists to accurately estimate crystallization pressure (P), temperature (T), and melt water content (H2O) from mineral-liquid equilibrium data.

 While traditional empirical models often struggle with complex, non-linear geological datasets, Albitron-PTH2O leverages advanced machine learning algorithms to improve predictive accuracy across various volcanic systems.